 Group Volunteer Opportunities

 We can accomodate groups from two to 50 people

 Texas Horse Park

-With two locations consisting of over 80 acres of land, several barns, and multiple riding arenas, Equest engages work groups to help keep the facilities in top shape for our clients and horses while providing an excellent opportunity for groups to have a community day of service.
+With over 40 acres of land, several barns, and multiple riding arenas, Equest engages work groups to help keep the facilities in top shape for our clients and horses while providing an excellent opportunity for groups to have a community day of service.

 Can accommodate groups from two to 200 people, and even more on special occasions.

 Geared toward adult volunteers; however, we can customize projects to accommodate students.

 Companies should provide proof of liability insurance to prevent Equest from assuming additional insurance expense.